 Ghee for herbal smoking

-Ayurveda recommends herbal smoking as one of the daily routine.
+Ayurveda recommends herbal smoking as one of the daily routines.
 Ghee is extensively used as an ingredient in Ayurveda herbal smoking procedure.
 (A.Hr.
 Su.
 21/15)

 Ghee for wounds, bleeding, burning sensation